My family was waiting for my four year old to finish up at soccer practice so we could grab some dinner and get home when I received this text:

 While I created this video to make people laugh, this was actually a very tense situation

 and without human intervention, both Mama and baby would likely have died.

 We were at the farm from about 8pm until close to midnight.

 It was still a relatively quick birth for this birth photographer,

 but my kids were way past their bedtime and ready to call it quits.

-and can check pulling a calf off his bucket list!
+got to cheer their dad on has he checked pulling a calf off his bucket list!

 After everyone slept in, the kids and I returned the next day to see how Bruce and his mama were doing.

-but it was a happy ending for sure!
+but it was a happy ending!

 As of mid-July, both Mom and calf are doing great and my kids are looking forward to another visit!